 15. Ahead Lar Ulrich

 If you are looking for the most durable drumsticks, go for these ahead, Lars Ulrich.
 They are a perfect solution for those who are often tempted to chew through their drumsticks.

-They are made from carbon fiber, which is a durable man-made material.
+They are made from carbon fibre, which is a durable man-made material.
 It is strong and performs well, even under duress.

 These drumsticks from Ahead are also the most expensive on this list, three times more than regular sticks.
 Synthetic drumsticks are just as good as nylon ones.
 Besides, their price will not matter if you consider their durability and features.

-They have been endorsed by a legendary drummer, Lars Ulrich, and hence, great for rock drummers.
+They have been endorsed by a legendary drummer, Lars Ulrich, and hence, are great for rock drummers.

 16. Promark Hot Rods